-Licensed Architect - Designs basic to comprehensive renovations, advises on the construction, and provides guidance on selection of material finishes.
+Licensed Architect - Designs renovations, ensure consistency of plans with applicable codes, advises on construction, and provides guidance on selection of material finishes.
 Identify professional architects with experience working on high-performance, green building or historic renovations.

-Historic Preservation Professional - Advises on treatments and planning to ensure character and integrity of the historic building is maintained during the upgrade.
+Historic Preservation Professional - Advises on treatments to ensure character and integrity of the historic building is maintained during the upgrade.